filecoin-project/lotus/documentation/en/cli-lotus.md

 USAGE:
    lotus f3 list-miners [command options] [arguments...]

+OPTIONS:
+   --help, -h  show help
 ```

 ### lotus f3 powertable

 ```
 NAME:
-   lotus f3 powertable -
+   lotus f3 powertable

 USAGE:
    lotus f3 powertable command [command options] [arguments...]

 COMMANDS:
    get, g              Get F3 power table at a specific instance ID or latest instance if none is specified. get-proportion, gp  Gets the total proportion of power for a list of actors at a given instance. help, h             Shows a list of commands or help for one command

+OPTIONS:
+   --help, -h  show help
 ```

 #### lotus f3 powertable get